Business Analytics

 Assessment

-This module will be assessed by a individual community-project report (50%) and a 10-minute group presentation (50%).
+This module will be assessed by a multiple-choice question test (30%) and a case study report (70%).

 30 credits